opendocsg/slw-judgments-backfill/2001_SGHC_376/report.md

 114    The totality of the evidence put it beyond reasonable doubt that the Second Accused was deeply involved in the cannabis deal and had played a key role in it after the initial introduction by the First Accused.

 115    The First Accused’s statements and oral testimony clearly amounted to confessions of his guilt.
-Pursuant to Section 30 of the Evidence Act, as expounded by _Chin Seow Noi & Ors v PP_ [1994] 1 SLR 135, they could be used as the basis for convicting the Second Accused.
+Pursuant to Section 30 of the Evidence Act, as expounded by _Chin Seow Noi & Ors v PP_ <span class="citation">[1994] 1 SLR 135</span>, they could be used as the basis for convicting the Second Accused.
 However, there was ample evidence in any event to support his conviction apart from the First Accused’s confessions.

 116    I therefore found both Accused persons guilty as charged and convicted them accordingly.
 As the amount of cannabis involved exceeded 500 grammes, I passed the mandatory death sentence on both of them.